What Are PROPEL Sinus Implants?

 - History of nasal polyps

-When used in conjunction with FESS surgery, the PROPEL sinus implant offers several advantages, such as:
+Combined with FESS surgery, the PROPEL Sinus Implant offers multiple benefits, such as:

-- Maintained widening of the sinus passages after surgery
+- Maintained widening of the sinus passages post-surgery

 - Reduction of post-surgical inflammation and scarring

-- Decreased need for sinus medications or steroids
+- Decreased need for sinus medications such as oral steroids or steroid rinses

 The most common side effects reported during PROPEL clinical trials include: